harleydutton/Tabula-Rasa/tabula-rasa.md

 > To back flip down some stairs while shooting a fireball up the stairs you would need to pass both `acrobatics` and `fire magic` checks.

 ### Contests
 Contests are where two or more characters are trying to be best at some action.
 The problem comes in that there is a good chance both characters will succeed and so we must use magnitude of success to determine the winner of the contest.
 You only need one success to pass a skill check.
 Any successes beyond one contribute to magnitude of success.
 The character with the highest magnitude of success wins the contest.
+When the magnitudes of success are tied there is a tie.

 > Racing, feats of strength, public debates, drinking contents, and gambling are all common contests.

 ### DTMS Checks
 There is one special kind of check that the storyteller will make frequently.
 These are DTMS checks which stands for "Does this make sense?"
-They don't use dice and they aren't a check in thr traditional sense.
+They don't use dice and they aren't a check in the traditional sense.
 DTMS checks are just a way for me to shorthand the idea "use your brain to decide if this should be allowed or not."

 ### Challenging
-When a player wants disagrees with the difficulty of a check they can challenge the difficulty the storyteller has set.
+When a player disagrees with the difficulty of a check they can challenge the difficulty the storyteller has set.
 Effectively this is asking the table to vote for what they think the difficulty should be.
 The storyteller's vote counts as 1.5.
-The purpose of this system is to deal with storytellers who are a little unfair some of the time, not make all checks Easy.
+The purpose of this system is to deal with storytellers who are a little unfair some of the time, not make all checks **easy**.
+Each check can only have it's difficulty challenged once.

 ***